 Sports crowd, rock concert, loud symphony

-An easy way to become aware of potentially harmful noise is to pay attention to warning signs that a sound might be damaging to your hearing.
+An easy way to be more aware of possibly harmful noise is to pay attention to warning signs that a sound might be damaging to your hearing.
 A sound may be harmful if:

-You have difficulty talking or hearing others talk over the sound.
+You have trouble talking or hearing others talk over the sound.

 The sound makes your ears hurt.